bridget-basiq/developers/content/API-Reference/1+API/introduction.md

 </code-block>

 ## Subscriptions
 Subscriptions can be implemented by using the `graphql-ws` or `graphql-transport-ws` protocol.
-It is recommend to use the newer `graphql-transport-ws` protocol.
+It is recommended to use the newer `graphql-transport-ws` protocol.
 Learn how to use websockets in detail over [here]().

 The `graphql-ws` protocol uses the following url: